Skip to main content

 StateButtonFunction

-StandbyRecord ButtonStart recording images to next available partition
+StandbyRecord ButtonStart recording frames to next available partition

 info

-Pressing the record button when all the take partitions are full will result in a warning popup.
+Pressing the record button when all of the Take partitions are full will result in a warning popup.
 This will not overwrite any previously recorded images.

 No Partitions Dialog